mikecebul/svelte-drink-app/README.md

 # My Drink App
-I'm worrking on a little app using Sveltekit and eventually Prisma.
+I'm working on a little app using Sveltekit and eventually Prisma.
 Right now it's only storing local storage, but I have included Tailwind to make it pretty.

 This idea was taken from Weibenfalk and James Q Quick on YouTube. https://youtu.be/6oDSwcZPbxA <br>